Tinkerforge/doc/en/source/Kits/WeatherStation/PythonToXively.rst

 To use Xively, we first have to create a Xively account.
 Go to `xively.com <https://xively.com>`__ and sign up.

-Click on "+ Device/Feed" and as type choose "Something Else".
+Click on "+ Device" and add a description of your device.
-Choose "push data to Xively", a title and tags and create the feed.
+Next add a new channel ("+ Add Channel").

-In the feed we have to add data streams for our weather measurements:
+For every sensor value we have to add a new channel:

 .. image:: /Images/Kits/weather_station_xively_datastreams_600.jpg
    :scale: 100 %